SKGleba/IMCUnlock/README.md

 9) If you are a user of ENSO NSKBL hack - launch the enso installer and install enso (DO NOT SKIP THAT STEP!), otherwise - reboot.

 10) If your vita reboots fine - thats it!
-You just permanently enabled internal ux0 storage on your phat vita.

 # FAQ:
  - Q: What do you mean by "permanent"?
 Does it stay after fw update/reinstall?
-   - A: Yes, the only way to remove the mod is to uninstall via the provided manager.
+   - A: Yes, the only way to remove the mod is via the provided manager.
  - Q: Can I update when a new firmware comes out?
    - A: No, you should wait for someone to confirm that it works/or that it breaks the vita.
  - Q: Everything flashed fine, but i dont have the additional partition.